EnderASz/TheWitness-subtitles-unpacker/README.md

 - `Python 3.x` (Tested with Python version 3.8)

 # Run and use
-To run and use the script, simply enter below command line in script folder and follow the displaying instructions.
+To run and use the script, simply clone this repository, enter below command line in script folder and follow the displaying instructions.

 ```bash